 The most beautiful things can be broken and shattered in unexpected ways.
 Micheal Critchton’s Jurassic Park tells a series of events involving the establishment known as Jurassic Park.
 InGen is a corporation working on a huge global project that will attract millions called Jurassic Park.
 Jurassic Park has the anomaly of having genetically born dinosaurs as its display and profit making the park a global attraction and a scientific accomplishment.
 InGen’s CEO, John Hammond, sought out a group of experts to see the quality of Jurassic Park.
 One of the experts, Ian Malcolm, constantly warns everyone that the park will fall into a disaster and there's no way of preventing the oncoming calamity.
 Malcolm is an intelligent mathematician and proves his judgment by applying a multiplex way of thinking referred to as chaos theory to the situation.
 The story tells a message to readers as they provide important knowledge that can be used in many real life conditions.

-Crichton’s Jurassic Park Duality of Life And Chaos in The Human Brain

 Scientific and Literary Origins of Chaos Theory/Butterfly Effect